spidermonk7/SorTOM-Tom-for-SORTING-HAT/README.md

 ## Experiments

 **Attention!**
-Because the randomness of training process, since we offered our trained model, to got exactly the same result as we did, we strongly recoomend you to run experiments id 1-4 before you try to re-train the models by running [exp_id 0]
+Because of the randomness of the training process, since we offered our trained model, to get exactly the same result as we did, we strongly recommend you to run experiments id 1-4 before you try to re-train the models by running [exp_id 0]

 You can run different experiments by specifying the `--exp_id` argument when executing the `main.py` script.
 The available experiments are: